dsatizabal/cpuy-ucode/README.md

 - **stack_direction**: Indicates if the stack operation is Push (1) or Pop (0)
 - **destination_cpu_config**: Indicates if the destination of a movement operation is the CPU configuration
 - **destination_timers_config**: Indicates if the destination of a movement operation is the Timers configuration
+- **source_operands**: Indicates if the source of a movement operation is an operand

 ## Operation: